rajabinekoo/react-103-maktab-sharif/27_next_accouting_agency/README.md

 Accountant actor:

 - Can login with username and password that admin was made.
-- Can CRUD on companies (Companies are not same with name factor, In other words, accountants data isolated from others).
+- Can CRUD on companies (Companies are not same with name factor, In other words, accountants data is isolated from others).
 - Can CRUD on company ledger.
 - Accountant needs to take report: total debits, total credits and subtract of them.